engie-new-business/technicaldoc/RELAYER.md

 1. User of the Dapp create and sign a relay message with his EOA.
 2. The relay message is sent to Rockside API with Speed and GasPrice Limit parameters.
-3. Rockside API validate that the transaction is possible (speed and gasprice limit, fund available on forwarder...) then send it to the Forwarder.
+3. Rockside API validate that the transaction is possible (speed and gasprice limit, fund available on your forwarder smart contract...) then send it to your Forwarder.
 4. The forwarder contract validate the signature and the nonce provided.
-Then it forward the Tx to the Dapp contract and payback for the gas consumed.
+Then it forward the transaction to the Dapp contract and payback rockside for the gas consumed.
 The gas price used to calculate the fees will never be higher to the specified Gas Price Limit.
 5. The Dapp contract receive the relay message and execute its logic.

 ## Getting Started